CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 ## Let's talk input

-`GAMA` will keep a copy of the `cityIO` grid locally by creating the necessary `block` agents.
-This makes all the grid information accessible to all the agents by interacting with the `block` agents.
+`GAMA` will keep a copy of the `cityIO` grid locally by creating the necessary `brix` agents.
+This makes all the grid information accessible to all the agents by interacting with the `brix` agents.

-The main properties that `block` agents have are:
+The main properties that `brix` agents have are:
 * type: String that identifies the type of the block.
 This is editable (e.g. `Residential`).
 * height: Float, height of the block.
 * color: RGB object.